Grange Calveley: Other works

 Roobarb was followed in 1977 by Noah and Nelly in...
 SkylArk.
-In the late 70s Calveley and his family moved to Australia where he produced two further TV series, Captain Cookaburra's Road to Discovery (1985) and in 2005 a sequel to Roobarb called Roobarb and Custard Too.
+In the late 70s Calveley and his family moved to Australia where he produced further TV series, Captain Cookaburra's AustraliHa (1983), Captain Cookaburra's Road to Discovery (1985) and in 2005 a sequel to Roobarb called Roobarb and Custard Too.

 Away from television, Calveley was the author of the series of children's books One to Five.

 Calveley died on 22 August 2021 after suffering a stroke 12 days previously.